 Figuring this out will be challenging, and your definition of success will be highly personal.
 However, some basic tenets can help you on your way.
 First and foremost, it’s important to have a good work ethic.
 Be punctual, honest, and always give your best effort.
 Next, focus on building positive relationships with the people you interact with both in and out of work.
 Be a good friend, mentor, and role model.
 Finally, don’t be afraid to seize opportunities when they present themselves.
 If you work hard and stay positive, you’ll be on your way to success.

-Create Your Relapse Prevention Plan at Northpoint Washington
+Get Help with Relapse Prevention to Help Stay Sober at Northpoint Washington